-- One of the things I’ve noticed with some keel boat crews is that they they feel after it happens, that they reactive rather than proactive.
+One of the things I’ve noticed with some keelboat crews is that they feel after it happens, that they are reactive rather than proactive.

-Noel: Not really, but it does work out usually as an advantage, it really depends if it’s more likely to be a header on one side of the course or not, but I don’t think it’s always a golden rule that you should sail towards the next shift because it might be a lift and you might end up being to leeward of everybody.
+Noel: Not really, but it does work out usually as an advantage, it really depends if it’s more likely to be a header on one side of the course or not.
+I don’t think it’s always a golden rule that you should sail towards the next shift.
+That’s because it might be a lift and you might end up being to leeward of everybody.

-Noel: Pretty big part of it, I’ll always look up and look at the clouds, so if I was sailing in Melbourne, for sure I’d be looking for:
+Noel: A pretty big part of it, I’ll always look up and look at the clouds, so if I was sailing in Melbourne, for sure I’d be looking for:

 - The sea breeze clouds building on the land or

-- If it’s any sort of southerly or westerly, just the cloud formations out to sea, because you’d better be going upwind to them.
+- With any sort of southerly or westerly, just the cloud formations out to sea, because you’d better be going upwind to them.